Hacklone/private-bower/README.md

 }
 ```

-If you are using private bower with `server.siteBaseURL` option, you need to add the same path to your .bowerrc file:
+If you are using private bower with `server.siteBaseURL` option, you need to add the same path the registry url in your .bowerrc file:

 Config
 ```json